danaamundsen/danaamundsen.com/links.md

 - [MAGE](https://magecomic.com/)
 - [Ladies of the Knight](https://ladiesoftheknightcomic.com/)

-<h2>resources</h2>
+## Resources

-<p>This page is an organized list of references and resources for independent creatives that I have collected over the years.
+<p>This is an organized list of references and resources for independent creatives that I have collected over the years.
 Some of these are business related, some are related to creative practice, and some are just tools that I think are useful.

-<h3>general advice</h3>

-<p>- Get a library card from your local library and utilize their (free!!) services such as <a href="https://en.wikipedia.org/wiki/Interlibrary_loan">interlibrary loans</a>, career services, and events.
-You can also request that your library acquire certain resources, like a book, cd, or movie that you would like to use for reference.
-<br>- Designate a place to keep track of projects, ideas, research, and anything else that you think is related to your work.
-This can be a notebook, folder of loose pages, digital program, a word document, etc. etc. Just have a place to keep stuff.

-<h3>productivity</h3>
+### Productivity

 <ul>
 <li><a href="https://evernote.com/">Evernote</a></li>